spdx/yalm-python/README.md

 ## Compare a License Text with a License Template
 License templates are implemented on the basis of the [SPDX License Matching Guidelines](https://spdx.dev/license-list/matching-guidelines/).
 In order to use the feature  of comparing a license text and a template, do the following steps.

-Input all the Text Files and the Template files anywhere in the file system.

 To match TextFile_A and TemplateFile_A execute the file compare_normalized_files.py in the following way.